 Tokyo is not only a heaven for sushi lovers, beef lovers and ramen lovers, but also a dessert heaven.
-If you love desserts, you shouldn't miss out a tes souhaits is the No.1 cake shop in Tokyo according to Tabelog.
+If you love desserts, you shouldn't miss out ‘a tes souhaits’ as it has been ranked No.1 cake shop in Tokyo for continuous years according to Tabelog.

-The owner-chef Hideki Kawamura has won several famous international patisserie awards and opened a tes souhaits in 2001. a tes souhaits housed in a residential neighbourhood in between Nishi-Ogikubo and Kichijoji.
+The awarding-wining chef-owner Hideki Kawamura opened a tes souhaits in 2001 in this residential neighbourhood in between Nishi-Ogikubo and Kichijoji.
 It is not that hard to find if you walking down the main street from either Nishi-Ogikubo station or Kichijoji Station because there's always long queue in front of the shop, especially on weekends.

 There's no dine-in area, i rarely travel there for cakes only.
 But there are two tables in front of the shop, you can eat there if you want.
 This time, we arrived after after lunch time, luckily there was no line in the shop front.

-For chocolate lovers, don't miss the chocolate cake Fortissima.
-Made of 80% dark chocolate, it has a deep chocolate flavor, the texture is a bit dry but still smooth.
-The most impressive part is actually the dark chocolate glaze which was perfectly done.
-There's nothing spectecular about this slice but simply delicious.
+Chocolate lovers, the chocolate cake ‘Fortissima’ won’t disappoints you in all senses.
+80% dark chocolate gives it has a deep and rich flavor, although the texture is a bit dry for my liking, its smoothness and dense tastes made it..
+The most impressive part is the dark chocolate glaze which was perfectly done.
+There's nothing spectacular about this slice but simply delicious.

 The yuzu macaron has large room for improvement compare to Pierre Herme.
 I didn't expected much on the lemon tart, but it was unexpectedly good.
 The tart base was buttery, inside, the lemon custard was delightly balanced.
 The refreshing aftertastes made it a great piece to wrap up.